What is a Basement or Cellar Sump Pump and How Does it Work?

 What is a basement sump pump?

 A sump pump is a cylindrical pump that is installed in the lowest part of your basement.
-They’re usually found in basements that sit below the water table, making them more prone to flooding.
+It acts as part of a drainage system to prevent basements, especially those that sit below the water table, from flooding.

-It’s easy for groundwater to start rising in your basement or cellar during a storm or periods of heavy rain.
-It can start to rise through the cracks in your foundations and penetrate through the walls.
+It’s easy for groundwater to rise in your basement or cellar during a storm or periods of heavy rain.
+Water can start to seep through the cracks in your foundations and penetrate through the walls.

-Excess water is then automatically pumped out of your basement along a discharge pipe which connects the pump to its drainage location and helps to prevent flooding-prone areas such as basements or cellars from experiencing water damage.
+The excess water is automatically pumped out of your basement, along a discharge pipe which connects the pump to its drainage location and helps to prevent flooding-prone areas in the home from experiencing water damage.

-Some pumps have an alarm which alert you to let you know when the water level is too high and that your pump is going to start.
+Some pumps have an alarm that alerts you to let you know when the water level in the sump is too high and that your pump is going to start.
+This ensures you stay aware of the water levels and if your basement is at risk of flooding.

-If your home is in an area that’s prone to flooding, a sump pump is highly recommended.
+If your home is in an area prone to flooding, a sump pump is highly recommended.

 How does a sump pump work in a basement?